axelarnetwork/axelar-core/pages/dev.en-US.md

 import Button from '../components/button'

-## Develop your cross-chain dapp in 2 simple steps
+## TEST: Develop your cross-chain dapp in 2 simple steps

 1. **_Build._** Develop and test in the Axelar local development environment
 2. **_Deploy._** Deploy to a live network: testnet or mainnet